Spherical volume and spherical Plateau problem: The spherical Plateau problem

-Now we define what we mean by Plateau solutions: \begin{definition} We call Plateau solution for $h$ any $n$-dimensional integral current space $C_\infty$ which is the limit in the intrinsic flat topology of a sequence $\{C_i\}\subset \mathscr{C}(h)$ such that
+We can now define spherical Plateau solutions: \begin{definition}[Spherical Plateau solution] We call \emph{spherical Plateau solution} for $h$ any $n$-dimensional integral current space $C_\infty$ which is the limit in the intrinsic flat topology of a sequence $\{C_i\}\subset \mathscr{C}(h)$ such that